 Hedging helps in increasing the valuation of a company.
 It has been tested as well.
 According to research, hedging helps in increasing Tobin’s Q significantly.

 Tobin’s Q= (Equity market Value + Liabilities market Value)/(Equity Book Value +Liabilities Book Value).

 If the value of Tobin’s Q is above 1.0, it means the company’s market value reflects unrecorded assets.
-A company with higher valuation has so many advantages, such as the ability to enhance sales, divest and acquisition.
-Since hedging helps in increasing the valuation of the firm, it helps a company to fetch a better price, in case it is the target of acquisition.
+A company with a higher valuation has so many advantages, such as the ability to enhance sales, divest, and acquisition.
+Since hedging helps in increasing the valuation of the firm, it helps a company to fetch a better price in case it is the target of acquisition.

 Increases Ability to Raise Capital

 Hedging also helps a firm to increase its ability to raise capital for expansion and investment.
 A company draws fund from two major sources – Debt and Equity.
 The decision for investment is taken on the basis of the Sharpe Ratio.
 This ratio includes the expected value of the rate of return after the risk-free rate.
 This value is then divided by the standard deviation of the return.

 Sharpe Ratio basically explains the extent to which the return covers the risk taken by an investor.
 With the help of hedging, a company can increase the Sharpe ratio for the level of earnings, and therefore, the deal starts looking more lucrative to the investors.

 The firm stands a better chance to borrow when it applies hedging into the mix.
 The simple idea is that the company can easily pay the debt holders as its cash flow improves.
 This way, debt holders gain more confidence in the company and thus, would not hesitate when lending more money.